Domestic Violence Batterers' Intervention Program – Penal Code 1203.097

 If granted probation for a crime under California Family Code Section 6211, terms of probation include (1) 36 months of probation; (2) criminal protective order to prevent acts of violence, threats, stalking, sexual abuse, harassment; (3) Notice to victim on resolution of case; (4) Booking defendant after sentencing; (5) Paying a fee of $500, but court could waive fee based on ability to pay.

 The BIP program meets once a week for a 2-hour class for 18 months.
-You can only miss 3 classes for good cause.
+You can only miss three classes for a good cause.
 Clearly, you are expected to attend classes sober.

-The program has periodic progress reports and a final evaluation and you will have to sign a confidentiality agreement that you can't disclose information learned from the program.
-You will also be required to show proof of progress letter from the program counselor.
+The program includes periodic progress reports and a final evaluation, and you will be required to sign a confidentiality agreement stating that you will not disclose any information learned from the program.
+You will also be required to provide a progress letter from the program counselor as proof of your progress.

 What If I Fail to Complete the Batterers' Intervention Program?

-In situations where you don't complete the program or miss too many classes – the program administrator could terminate you – and will send a letter to the court informing them.
+If you don't complete the program or miss too many classes, the program administrator has the authority to terminate your participation and will inform the court about your non-compliance.

-Next, the Los Angeles County criminal court judge will issue a probation violation and a bench warrant, and might could even impose additional penalties.
+Following a probation violation, the Los Angeles County criminal court judge will issue a probation violation and a bench warrant.
+This could result in additional penalties, making it crucial to comply with the program's requirements.

-The judge can revoke, modify, or change the order of a suspended sentence if found guilty of violating the terms of probation.
-In other words, after you violated probation, the judge could decide there is no longer a reason to suspend legal penalties for underlying domestic violence crime – meaning the judge could you to jail time, fines, and other related penalties.
+If the individual is found guilty of violating the terms of probation, the judge can revoke, modify, or change the terms of a suspended sentence.
+In other words, after a probation violation, the judge could decide there is no longer a reason to suspend legal penalties for the underlying domestic violence crime, meaning the judge could sentence you to jail time, fines, and other related penalties.

 Our law firm serves clients throughout Los Angeles County and the San Fernando Valley.
 Cron, Israels & Stark is a criminal defense law firm located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 Contact us for a free case evaluation at (424) 372-3112.